reactjs/react.dev/content/docs/concurrent-mode-patterns.md

 This gets at the root of what Concurrent Mode is.
 We've [previously said](/docs/concurrent-mode-intro.html#intentional-loading-sequences) it's a bit like React working on state update on a "branch".
 Another way we can conceptualize is that wrapping a state update in `startTransition` begins rendering it *"in a different universe"*, much like in science fiction movies.
 We don't "see" that universe directly -- but we can get a signal from it that tells us something is happening (`isPending`).
 When the update is ready, our "universes" merge back together, and we see the result on the screen!

-Play a bit more with the [demo](https://codesandbox.io/s/jovial-lalande-26yep), and try to imagine it happening.
+Play a bit more with the [demo](https://codesandbox.io/s/jovial-lalande-26yep), and try to imagine it's happening.

 Of course, two versions of the tree rendering *at the same time* is an illusion, just like the idea that all programs run on your computer at the same time is an illusion.
 An operating system switches between different applications very fast.
 Similarly, React can switch between the version of the tree you see on the screen and the version that it's "preparing" to show next.